MauroRC1990/AutomationTest/README.md

 ## Description

-The project consists of 10-20 cases which represent user interactions with the website.
+The project consists of 10-20 cases executed with Testng, which represent user interactions with the website.
 Souch interactions include:

 * Logging in
 * Logging out